 These are the active chemicals in chemical sunscreen (and some mineral brands too) and are best avoided — especially when it comes to a baby sunscreen.
 Some of these ingredients may appear under different names, too.

 - Oxybenzone: Oxybenzone rapidly absorbs into your skin and like estrogen in the body.
 Some studies suggest that it might alter sperm production.
 Detectable levels of oxybenzone have been found in human breast milk, amniotic fluid, urine, and blood.
-It is especially dangerous to children: “Children may be more vulnerable to harm from oxybenzone than adults ‘because of the potential for higher absorption and bioaccumulation.'”7 EWG rates oxybenzone as an 8 out of 10 in terms of toxicity (with 10 being the most toxic).
-You want to keep your baby away from this stuff!8
+It is especially dangerous to children: “Children may be more vulnerable to harm from oxybenzone than adults ‘because of the potential for higher absorption and bioaccumulation.'”
+EWG rates oxybenzone as an 8 out of 10 in terms of toxicity (with 10 being the most toxic).
+You want to keep your baby away from this stuff!

 - Octinoxate: This chemical soaks into your skin and stimulates hormonal activity.
 Animal studies show that octinoxate causes changes in the reproductive and thyroid systems.
 EWG rates this chemical at a 6, showing evidence that it is an endocrine disruptor.
-Hawaii and Key West have banned both octinoxate and oxybenzone due to the damage of the coral reef it causes.
-Even small amounts can cause harm to the delicate coral reef systems.9
+Hawaii and Key West have banned both octinoxate and oxybenzone due to the damage of the coral reefs it causes.
+Even small amounts can cause harm to the delicate coral reef systems.

 - Octisalate: This is a penetration enhancer that has a decent toxicity rating from EWG.
 It is usually used in combination with other harsh chemicals that may not be as safe.